TonySapa/boilerplate-node-api-searcher/src/labels/readme.md

 # What's on "labels" folder
 Only text constants.
-Strings literals that are refactorised for fast changes from other departments, like marketing department.
+Strings literals that are refactorised for fast changes upon required renaming or re-writing of the text content.
 Also useful in case of using manual and accurate translated versions of text contents in the application.